Paola Velardi

 Paola Velardi (born in Rome, April 26, 1955) is a full professor of computer science at Sapienza University in Rome, Italy.
 Her research encompasses Artificial Intelligence and specifically, natural language processing, machine learning business intelligence and semantic web.
 Velardi is one of the hundred female scientists included in the database "100esperte.it" (translated from Italian with "100 female experts").
 This online, open database champions the recognition of top-rated female scientists in Science, Technology, Engineering and Mathematics (STEM) areas.
+Among her prestigious appointments and honors, her inclusion stands out —alongside 45 other international female scientists from the past, present, and future— in the Women in Science pavilion of UNESCO's Virtual Science Museum.